 - 1. Applicants must submit the following documents: - 1.
-Application form. - Submit Official transcripts, mark sheets, diplomas or certificates from all post-secondary institutions attended, along with course descriptions and credit values.
-Student may also submit an official evaluation from a NACES approved agency. - 3.
+Application form. - 2.
+Official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Graduate Admissions Office.
+Transcripts from foreign institutions must be either evaluated by the Graduate Admissions Office or a National Association of Credential Evaluation Services (NACES) approved evaluation service.
+Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University. - 3.
 Current résumé that shows two years of professional work experience. - 4.
 A personal statement of professional goals that includes a minimum of 500 words that address the following areas: - 1.
 What are your professional goals and how will a Graduate degree from Saint Leo University assist you in reaching those goals? - 2.
-Based on your previous collegiate, professional, and life experiences, why do you think now is the right time for you to enroll into this graduate program? - 3.
-If you had below a 3.0 GPA at the undergraduate level, submit two letters of recommendation, preferably from supervisors that have known the candidate for at least six months. - 2.
+Based on your previous collegiate, professional, and life experiences, why do you think now is the right time for you to enroll into this graduate program? - 2.
 Applicants must meet the following requirements: - 1.
 A bachelor's degree from a regionally accredited college or university. - 2.
 A minimum of two years of professional work experience. - 3.
 A minimum 3.0/4.0 GPA in last 60 hours of coursework from a regionally accredited college or university. - 4.
-Applicants who do not meet the admission requirements may be evaluated by the Admissions Committee.
+Applicants who do not meet the admission requirements may be evaluated by the Admission director and program chairs.
 If accepted, the student will be given a provisional admission that allows the student to take full-time course load during his or her first enrolled term, and the student must earn a grade of B or higher to continue in the program. - 3.
-All international students whose native language is not English are required to submit proof of English language proficiency by at least one of the following: - Test of English as a Foreign Language (TOEFL) minimum score of 45 iBT - International English Language Testing system (IELTS) minimum score of 5.0 - Pearson Test of English Academics (PTE A) minimum score of 35 - Successful completion of ELS Level 109 - Students who meet these requirements are eligible for admission to Saint Leo University through the Bridge Program.
+All international students whose native language is not English are required to submit proof of English language proficiency by at least one of the following: - Test of English as a Foreign Language (TOEFL) minimum score of 45 iBT - International English Language Testing system (IELTS) minimum score of 6.0 - Pearson Test of English Academics (PTE A) minimum score of 35 - Successful completion of an Association of International Educators or Commission (NAFSA) or Commission on English Language Program Accreditation (CEA) recognized English as a Second Language (ESL) program - Students who meet these requirements are eligible for admission to Saint Leo University through the Bridge Program.
 Graduate students will be required to take the foundation component of their program.
-Student's English Proficiency scores will determine placement into the Bridge program. - Students may be exempt from the Bridge program if English proficiency scores meet or exceeds one of the following: TOEFL 79 iBT, IELTS 6.5, PTE A 53, ELS Level 112.
+Students' English Proficiency scores will determine placement into the Bridge program. - Students may be exempt from the Bridge program if English proficiency scores meet or exceed one of the following: TOEFL 79 iBT, IELTS 6.0, PTE A 53, ELS Level 112.